Councillors

 - At least 18 years old

-- Registered to vote in the area or have lived, worked or owned property there for a least 12 months before an election.
+- Registered to vote in the area or have lived, worked or owned property there for a least twelve months before an election.